ObolNetwork/charon/docs/contributing.md

 ### PR Template

 - **PRs are always squash merged into main**.
-- The PR title and body is used as the final squash-merged git commit message.
+- The PR title and body are used as the final squash-merged git commit message.
 - The PR's original git commits are therefore lost (so naming isn't specified)
 - **PR title format** is defined as:
   - Following the [go team's commit format](https://github.com/golang/go/commits/master): `package[/path]: concise overview of change`